REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Overthinking Detection

 \subsection{Auto-Detection of Overthinking}

-\paragraph{Problem definition.} As illustrated in Figure~\ref{fig:case}, we observe a similar phenomenon in Deepseek-R1-Distill-Qwen-7B (R1-7B): the model tends to engage in excessive reflection after completing reasoning and obtaining the correct answer, leading to overthinking.
+\paragraph{Problem definition.} As illustrated in Figure~\ref{fig:case}, we observe a similar phenomenon in R1-7B: the model tends to engage in excessive reflection after completing reasoning and obtaining the correct answer, leading to overthinking.
 In preliminary experiments, we find that weaker LLMs struggle to extract the boundaries of each reflection.
 However, we note that the conclusion of both reasoning and reflection is often a restatement of the answer.
 Therefore, we prompt LLMs to determine if each part of the response contains the correct answer, which is easier for LLMs.
 The thought process preceding the first occurrence of the correct answer is considered effective reasoning, while each subsequent appearance is an additional reflection, i.e., overthinking.

-\paragraph{Detection method.} We employ Qwen2.5-32B-Instruct~\citep{Qwen25Technical_QYY+25} to identify these positions within the ``think'' part of LRMs.
-Specifically, we segment the think part into smaller chunks and provide the input question along with all these chunks as input, prompting the model to determine whether each chunk contains the correct answer.
-Subsequently, to ensure accuracy, we apply a further filtering step: chunks containing the answer are verified again one by one with the LLM, and only those confirmed as positive in both detections are considered correct.
+\paragraph{Detection method.} Given inconsistent formatting and incidental early mentions of the answer in reasoning, regex-based extraction is unreliable.
+Thus, we employ Qwen2.5-32B-Instruct~(Qwen-32B; \citealp{Qwen25Technical_QYY+25}) to identify these positions within the ``think'' part of LRMs.
+Specifically, we segment the think part into smaller chunks and provide the question along with these chunks, prompting the model to determine whether each chunk contains the correct answer.
+To ensure accuracy, we apply a filtering step: chunks containing the answer are verified again one by one with Qwen-32B, and only those confirmed as positive in both detections are considered correct.
 We design prompts with and without the inclusion of the gold answer as input, detailed in Appendix~\ref{apx:prompt}.

 \paragraph{Response revision.} The tokens after the first correct answer are identified as overthinking and subsequently removed.
 Following this, we generate the revision by forcibly terminating the ``think'' part and compelling the LRM to continue generating the final answer, prefixed with "**Final Answer:**", which yields a revision without overthinking.
 For verification, the revision is deemed correct if the LRM can accurately generate the final answer.
 Finally, to prevent excessively long generations from skewing the average length, we limit the generation budget to 16k tokens.